openforis/sepal-doc/docs/source/setup/filezilla.rst

 Exchange files with SEPAL
 =========================

-Use SEPAL's built-in tools and FTP solutions to exhange files
+Use SEPAL's built-in tools and FTP solutions to exchange files
 -------------------------------------------------------------

 In this article, you can learn how to exchange files with SEPAL using: